-Insanity means doing the same thing over and over again but expecting a different result, which raises some concern over the health of the outdated recruiter.
+Insanity is doing the same thing over and over again but expecting a different result, which raises some concern over the health of the outdated recruiter.

 Recruiters might tell you that the pressure of KPIs can drive you crazy, but, what happens when the KPIs themselves have lost all sensibility?